microsoft/WhatTheHack/XXX-ConversationalAI/Student/Challenge4-Deployment.md

 2. Then we can integrate with Teams. (if you do not have Teams licenses in your organization, this challenge is optional for you.)
 	 - In your Azure Bot Channel Registration, create a Teams Channel
 	 - Add the bot as an app in Microsoft Teams
+	 - You can use the sample image icons as you Teams App icon - those png files are in the [Resource folder](./Resources/).

 ## Success Criteria
 1. The bot has been deployed out to a Azure Web Apps and you're able to test against it using the Bot Framework Emulator.